 Work and leisure can be a distraction and can be a relief, but they are seldom the solution when taken to the extreme.

 Some practical suggestions

 There are many practical things you can do for your baby.
-Your baby was a real person who existed.
-Often these practical things can be a great benefit to your grieving process and can help create special memories.
+Often these practical things can support your grieving and help to create important memories.
 These could include: